rcdrodrigo/ahs-compressor/README.md

 ## ❤️ Support This Project

-AHS-Compressor is a free and open-source project that requires significant time and effort to maintain and improve.
+AHS-Compressor is a free and open-source project that requires time and effort to maintain and improve.
 If you find this tool useful, please consider supporting its development.
-Your sponsorship helps me dedicate more time to building new features, writing documentation, and providing support to the community.

-You can become a sponsor through GitHub Sponsors.
-Every contribution is greatly appreciated!
+⭐ Star the Repository: It's the quickest and easiest way to show your support and help the project gain visibility within the community.

+Sponsor the Project (Coming Soon): Our official GitHub Sponsors profile is currently pending review.
+Once it's approved, you'll be able to support the project directly from there.
+Every contribution, large or small, is greatly appreciated!

 [![Sponsor me on GitHub](https://img.shields.io/badge/Sponsor-%23d9534f?style=for-the-badge&logo=GitHub+Sponsors&logoColor=white)](https://github.com/sponsors/rcdrodrigo)